lg7577/CourseMachineLearningProject/README.md

 # CourseMachineLearningProject

-In order to see final result, open html file.
+In order to see final result, open html file on your computer.